odm7341/dispatchDuck/README.md

 - `-ua`: Required user agent string
 - `-proxy <proxy server>`: Optional: Configure a proxy server.
 Supports http, https only.
 - `-proxybypass <comma-delimited hostnames>`: Optional.
 To be used in conjunction with `-proxy` directive.
 Supply a comma-delimited list of hostnames to be bypassed from supplied proxy.
 Wildcards supported.
-- `-clearkeys <clearkey file or url>`: Optional: Supply a json file or URL containing json URL to clearkey mappings
+- `-clearkeys <clearkey file or url>`: Optional: Supply a json file or URL containing json URL to clearkey mappings.
-- `-novideo`: Optional: Specifies that the streams in this profile contain no video (Eg. Radio Stations).
-This option will mux in a blank video stream along with the audio.
+- `-novariantcheck`: Optional: Skips checks for streams containing video or audio only.
+Will not force muxing of missing audio or video.
+Cannot be used with -novideo or -noaudio arguments.
+- `-novideo`: Optional: Designates the stream as containing no video.
+Forces muxing of blank video into the stream if it is not detected during variant checking automatically.
-- `-noaudio`: Optional: Specified that the streams in this profile contain no audio.
-This option will mux in silent audio for compatibility puroposes.
+- `-noaudio`: Optional: Designates the stream as containing no audio.
+Forces muxing of silent audio into the stream if it is not detected during variant checking automatically.
 - `-loglevel <loglevel>`: Optional: to change the default log level of "INFO".
 Supported options: "CRITICAL", "ERROR", "WARNING", "INFO", "DEBUG", and "NOTSET".
 - `-subtitles`: Optional to enable muxing of subtitles.
 Disabled by default.
 NOTE: Subtitle support in streamlink is limited at best.
 May not work as intended.